canada-ca/cloud-guardrails-O365/EN/07_Perform-Device-Hardening.md

 ## Key Considerations

 * [ ] Ensure mobile device management polices are set to require advanced security configurations to protect from basic internet attacks
+* [ ] Ensure mobile devices require the use of a password
-* [ ] Ensure that mobile device password reuse is prohibited
+* [ ] Configure mobile device password policy is configured, in accordance with [GC Password Guidance](https://www.canada.ca/en/government/system/digital-government/password-guidance.html).
-* [ ] Ensure that mobile devices are set to never expire passwords
 * [ ] Ensure that users cannot connect from devices that are jail broken or rooted
-* [ ] Ensure that mobile devices require a complex password to prevent brute force attacks
 * [ ] Ensure that settings are enable to lock multiple devices after a period of inactivity to prevent unauthorized access
 * [ ] Ensure that mobile device encryption is enabled to prevent unauthorized access to mobile data
 * [ ] Ensure that devices connecting have AV and a local firewall enabled
-* [ ] Ensure mobile devices require the use of a password
 * [ ] Ensure mobile device management policies are required for email profiles
 * [ ] Ensure expiration time for external sharing links is set
 * [ ] As per the [ITPIN 2018-03](https://www.canada.ca/en/government/system/digital-government/modern-emerging-technologies/policy-implementation-notices/direction-windows10-desktop-operating-system-migration-configuration.html), when using Windows 10 devices, the Windows 10 GC Minimum version and configuration as specified on the [GC Windows 10 Configuration Baseline](https://gcconnex.gc.ca/groups/profile/12903340/wtd-common-desktop-operating-environment-environnement-dexploitation-commun-des-ordinateurs-de-bureau-des-atmt?language=en#20998653) (accessible only on the Government of Canada network) page must be implemented.
 The GC Minimum configuration standard prescribes Windows 10 configuration standards which are necessary to maintain the security of GC networks and workplace technology devices.